Alimektor/mendokusai/README.md

 Deal with merge conflict.
 I know it might be.

-Now `mendo` is just a alias for this bare Git.
+Now `mendo` is just an alias for this bare Git.

 ## Update ##